-An organization has operational control over an operation if the former or one of its sub-organizations (see Table 3-1 for organizational types and relationships) has the full authority to introduce and implement operating policies at the operation.
-This criterion is consistent with the current accounting and reporting practice of many organizations that report on emissions from facilities they operate (i.e., for which they hold the operating license).
-It is expected that except in very rare circumstances, if the organization or one of its sub-organizations is the operator of a facility, it will have the full authority to introduce and implement its operating policies and thus has operational control.
+An organization has operational control over an operation if the former or one of its sub-organizations (see Table 3-1 for organizational types and relationships) has the authority to introduce and implement operating policies at the operation.
+This criterion is consistent with the current practice of many organizations who report on emissions from facilities they operate (i.e., for which they hold the operating license).
+It is expected that except in very rare circumstances, if the organization or one of its sub-organizations is the operator of a facility, it will have the full authority to introduce and implement operating policies and thus can be shown to have operational control.

 Under the operational control approach, an organization accounts for 100 percent of emissions from operations over which it or one of its sub-organizations has operational control.
 It should be emphasized that having operational control does not mean that an organization necessarily has authority to make all decisions concerning an operation.
 For example, big capital investments will likely require the approval of organizations within the hierarchical structure who have joint financial control.
-Operational control does mean that an organization has the authority to introduce and implement its operating policies.

-Many criteria can be used to define operational control over a operation, facility or source.
+Many criteria can be used to define operational control over an operation, facility, building, vehicle fleet or source.
 Depending on the organization, the following criteria may be used:

-- The reporting organization wholly owns the source. - The reporting organization has the full authority to introduce and implement operational and health, safety and environmental policies (including both GHG- and non-GHG- related policies).
-In many instances, the authority to introduce and implement operational and health, safety, and environmental (HSE) policies is explicitly conveyed in the contractual or legal structure of the partnership or joint venture.
+- The reporting organization wholly owns the source. - The reporting organization has already been directed to report energy consumption data from the operation, facility or source. - The reporting organization has the authority to introduce and implement operational and health, safety and environmental policies (including both GHG- and non-GHG- related policies).
+In many instances, the authority to introduce and implement operational and health, safety, and environmental (HSE) policies is explicitly conveyed in the contractual or legal structure of the organization.
 In most cases, holding an operator's license is an indication of the authority to implement operational and HSE policies.
-However, this may not always be the case. - The reporting organization has already been directed to report energy consumption data from the operation, facility or source. - Anything else?
+However, this may not always be the case. - The reporting organization is a lessee/tenant with capital or operating lease.